open223/models.open223.info/README.md

 ```

 While a local build runs, `examples/*.md` point at your checkout and carry a
+"Preview build" warning admonition; so do branch and pull request builds, whose
+pages validate a copy that is not going to be published.
+A `main` build is
+building exactly what is about to be published, so it carries no such note.

-"Preview build" warning admonition.
-Only the published URL belongs in the
-repository, so three things keep it out:
+Only the published URL belongs in the repository, so three things keep the
+others out:

 1. `./build_examples.sh` restores the published URL when it exits, however it
    exits.
 A finished local build leaves no URL churn in `git status`.